Escavine/webapp-for-aslproject/README.md

 Traversal can be done via - "console.log(await obj["input index"].array())" only do this after loading up the react project on your browser, and then use inspect element and check the output of the index via the console.

-TIPS: Classes are whole numbers, boxes are already processed values, and scores is a confidence metric that top value is the highest and bottom value being the lowest.
+TIPS: Classes are whole numbers, boxes are already processed values, and scores is a confidence metric that top value is the largest and bottom value being the smallest.